ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 ### Justification

-`reason` is required.
-A directive without one **still suppresses**, and is itself reported as a finding at `LOW` from a built-in rule — were it inert instead, the original finding would simply reappear and the built-in rule would report nothing the output did not already show.
-That keeps the requirement enforceable without failing the build for it by default, and lets a team gate on it if they choose.

-**A team that wants the requirement absolute can have it.** `--require-suppression-reason` makes an unjustified directive inert and raises its finding to `BLOCKER`, so the accepted risk resurfaces and the gate fails on it.
-The same setting is expressible in the scan configuration file, so it is a property of the project rather than of one invocation:
+**`reason` is optional, and requiring it is opt-in.** By default a directive without one suppresses and nothing is reported about it.
+A team that wants the justification guaranteed switches the requirement on, and then a directive missing one is reported as an **error** — `bal scan` fails, naming the directive and the file and line it sits on.
+The requirement is expressed in the scan configuration file, so it is a property of the project rather than of one invocation, with a command-line option to switch it on for a single run:

 ```toml
 [suppression]
 requireReason = true
 ```

-**The command-line option overrides the configuration file**, matching the direction the gating work takes, so a pipeline can tighten the requirement for a release branch without editing a checked-in file.
-Default off, because making it the default would break the first project that upgrades with an unjustified directive already written.

-**This is stricter than the norm, deliberately.** Comparable tools offer a justification but do not insist on one: SpotBugs and .NET analyzers expose an optional justification field, while ESLint and golangci-lint support a reason and enforce it only if a team opts into a meta-rule.
-Java and Python suppressions carry no reason at all.
-The enforcement *mechanism* proposed here — a rule that reports a missing justification — is the same one ESLint and golangci-lint use; the difference is that it ships enabled.
-Given that the motivation for this work is compliance evidence, an optional justification would leave the tool producing exactly the unexplained suppressions it exists to prevent.
+**Requiring the reason does not make the directive inert.** With the requirement on, an unjustified directive still suppresses its finding; what fails the scan is the missing justification, reported at the directive.
+The alternative — refusing to suppress until a reason is written — means switching the requirement on in an existing project floods the output with the accepted findings *and* the missing-reason errors at once, and a developer cannot tell which they are being asked to fix.
+Failing on the one thing that is actually wrong is the more useful behaviour.

+**This is the prevailing shape, not a departure from it.** Suppression mechanisms in comparable analyzers treat the reason as optional and, where they enforce it at all, do so through a setting a team switches on.
+Some offer a justification field with no enforcement; several carry no reason at all.
+Keeping the field optional and the requirement configurable means a team with a compliance obligation gets it enforced, and a team without one gets a mechanism they will use rather than route around.

+**Naming the rules is requirable on the same terms.** By default a directive with no rule list suppresses every finding in its construct. `--require-suppression-rule-id`, or `requireRuleId` in the same table, reports a directive that names no rule as an error and fails the scan, exactly as the justification requirement does.

+The two requirements are independent, so a project can insist on one, both or neither.
+A team using suppression as compliance evidence will want both on; a team using it to quiet a handful of false positives may want neither, and the audit run tells them what they are carrying either way.

 **The directive records what and why; version control supplies who and when.** An audit asks four questions of any accepted risk.
 For